confluentinc/tutorials/client-telemetry-reporter-plugin/kafka/README.md

 ### Start OpenTelemetry Collector and Prometheus

-Clone the [confluentinc/tutorials](https://github.com/confluentinc/tutorials) GitHub repository (if you haven't already) and navigate to the tutorials directory:
+Clone the [confluentinc/tutorials](https://github.com/confluentinc/tutorials) GitHub repository (if you haven't already), navigate to the tutorials directory, and start the OpenTelemetry collector and Prometheus:

 ```shell
 git clone git@github.com:confluentinc/tutorials.git